Unemployed · Laid Off · Job Transition

 Not a planner.
 Not therapy.
 Not toxic positivity.

-It's a 16-week psychology-backed journal built specifically for the emotional reality of unemployment.
+It's a 16-week psychology-backed workbook built specifically for the emotional reality of unemployment.
 The exercises are grounded in real frameworks — CBT, ACT, self-compassion, behavioral activation — because feelings need structure too.

 Most job search tools assume you're fine and just need better tactics.